🧬

 Common inquiries about the breed

-They require professional grooming every 4 to 6 weeks and daily brushing to prevent matting.
+Their coat is high-maintenance and typically requires professional grooming every 4 to 6 weeks to prevent matting.

 View Official FCI Standard